solventrix/HONEUR_eCRF/README.md

 To add a user you must have a user account with relevant privileges.

+You can create an initial user using the `create opalsuperuser` management command noted in the installation section.

 1. Log in to the application
 2. Click the Admin button
 3. In the AUTHENTICATION AND AUTHORIZATION heading click the Add button next on the Users row.